bamsrud01/java-challenges/README.md

 ### 13. Model of Phone
   - This challenge follows the lesson on array lists
   - This phone allows uses to add, remove, modify, and search for contacts, providing input options for each function of the phone

+### 14. Bank Application
+  - This challenge follows the lesson on autoboxing and unboxing
+  - This application will track customer transactions at a bank